BlackJar72/JBCypher/README.md

 of files and blocks.
 The first takes note of the bytes in the last block and stores it as the first byte of the encrypted file.
-The second technically only encryptes 2040 bits of data per block, using the 256th byte to record the number of bits in the byte; this is to allow streaming of data rather than being limited to use on local files of pre-known size.
+The second technically only encryptes 2040 bits of data per block, using the 256th byte to record the number of real bytes in the block; this is to allow streaming of data rather than being limited to use on local files of pre-known size.